kanjieater/SubPlz/readme.md

 But it _can_ work in very specific circumstances.
 The exception to the Sort Order rule, is if we find one transcript and multiple audio files.
 We'll assume that's something like a bunch of `mp3`s or other audio files that you want to sync to a single transcript like an `epub`.
 This only works if the `epub` chapters and the `mp3` match. `Txt ` files don't work very well for this case currently.
 I still don't recommend it.

-## How do I get things into one file then?
+## How do I get a bunch of MP3's into one file then?
 Please use m4b for audiobooks.
 I know you may have gotten them in mp3 and it's an extra step, but it's _the_ audiobook format.

 I've heard of people using https://github.com/yermak/AudioBookConverter